sjoset/swift_portal_downloader/README.md

     spd_tui
 ```
 ## Configuration file
-To run the program ssuccessfully, a file called **config.yaml** must be in the current directory.
+To run the program successfully, a file called **config.yaml** must be in the current directory.
 It should contain the following elements:
 ```
     download_path: directory to download images